• Home

 Rukgala Retreat near Kandy Sri Lanka yoga retreat

-Madulkelle offers luxury glamping tents surrounded by lush tea plantations, and Rukgala has bedrooms overlooking the mountains as well as twice-daily Yoga classes in their stunning open-air shala.
+Madulkelle offers luxury glamping tents surrounded by lush tea plantations, and Rukgala Retreat has bedrooms overlooking the mountains as well as twice-daily Yoga classes in their stunning open-air shala.
 Click here to see availability and current rates at Madulkelle Tea & Eco Lodge, click here to check current rates and room availability at Rukgala Retreat or click here to see more highly rated hotel options in and around Kandy!

 Sri Lanka has incredible accommodation options to suit all budgets around the island.
 Click here for some of my favorite boutique and luxury hotels in Sri Lanka!